henryliang2/game-project/README.md

 Game Project is a website to browse through trending and popular games.

-Game Project was built using React, HTML/CSS, SASS Express, and MongoDB.
+Game Project was built using React, HTML/CSS, SASS, Express, and MongoDB.
 Authentication was
 implemented using Passport.js using OAuth 2.0 flow.
 Figma and Adobe Creative Suite were used
 for prototyping and design.